 TRANSPORT TO SCHOOL

-Where possible we are asked to encourage parents/carers and students to walk or cycle to school.
+Where possible, all students are encouraged to either walk or cycle to school.

 • All planned Academy trips/Educational visits have been cancelled in line with government guidance.

 • All parent/carers and visitors are unable to enter the Academy site, unless by appointment, unless it is deemed absolutely necessary.
 Only pre-arranged meetings will be allowed on site.

 • All parent/carers and visitors, must use the hand sanitiser on the main gate and in the Main Reception Area before entering the Academy site.

 • All parent/carers and visitors who are invited onto the premises must confirm if they are displaying any symptoms of coronavirus and the meeting will then be re-arranged.